XenuCode/JMemeBot4Discord/README.md

 #### Enter gathered data into config file
 1. Create File named settings.txt in the same directory as `JMemeBot4Discord.jar`
-2. Open file and input data in this order wihtout any spaces tabs in form shown below (do NOT write <some comment> inside of file)
+2. Open file and input data in this order without any spaces tabs in form shown below (do NOT write <some comment> inside of file)

 ``` aSJdaskdjak48Jii9aklsdAi.gdfg4A43.d-dskoASK458GNUIA84ha <this is bot token>
 /home/user/memebot/memes                                <this is memepath use / dashes for folder separation>